Gluten-free is more than a diet it's a Lifestyle!

 glutenfree-lifestyle.com

-When gluten is ingested it triggers an inflammatory response that results in
+When someone with Celiac Disease ingests gluten, it triggers an inflammatory response

-damage to the small intestine and interferes with the absorption of nutrients we
+that results in damage to the small intestine and interferes with the absorption of

 Symptoms (may include):